enricmc19/BattleScene-Transitions/docs/index.md

 Scene transitions work essentially as a distraction effect and a speed bump or slow pacer.

-They are a time management tool in the same way as loading screens, although there is usually not much to do on a loading screen in an interactive way, at least until recent games from 2006 to nowadays interactive loading screens didn't have an extensive use.
+They are a time management tool in the same way as loading screens, although there is usually not much to do on a loading screen in an interactive way, at least until recent games from nowadays interactive loading screens didn't have an extensive use.
 The difference between a transition is obviously the duration time, a super-extensive world that requires a certain power and load is camouflaged with a loading screen, while a simple pass to a different plant of a building in a top-down RPG from the 90's has not a huge load problem, so Screen Transitions are even used to set you into those long and boring loading screens with an animated bar and the charge percent which sometime add some images, lore from the game or brief tutorials that sometimes you never manage to read because loading time got faster than your reading time so you don't learn a game mechanic, at least not from that screen.

 Scene Trransitions are usually short, but they are indicators that something different is starting, but in an environment which does not have to be much different from the one you are currently seeing.
 They are a step from one scene to another, which must leave the previous scene frozen and depending on what happens in the new scene, in this case the Battle-Scene, modify certain parameters of the previous scene in order to maintain consistency between what happens in one scene and the other.